English & Communications

 • Plays are judged by the English Honors Society and the Theater Department (including four professors) and critique forms are available (by request only at the time of submitting your play—please make the request in your submittal e-mail) to the playwrights after the competition.

 • Playwright bios are accepted during the application process but are not required.
-Top Five playwrights will be asked to submit short bios within one week of finalist announcements.
+Top Five playwrights will be asked to submit short recorded bio within two weeks of the performance to be shown before each play is read.

 • If available, we request the playwrights of the Top 5 chosen plays to attend the performance—either in person or through ZOOM—to see their plays read and take part in a brief Q&A with the audience.